 Our Mission and Values

 Basil Data was born out of the idea that in order to provide effective impact, you need to seek real and relevant data.
-Our goal is to provide a more approachable data and impact measurement strategy to a larger group of community organizations and social entrepreneurs.
+Our goal is to provide a more approachable impact and ESG data strategy to a larger group of small organizations and social enterprises.

-While working to achieve a brighter future we must connect our passion to real evidence to help guide our efforts.
+While working to achieve a brighter future we must connect to real evidence to help guide our efforts.

 Our Core Values